deeplearning4j/deeplearning4j/spark-gpus.md

         MultiLayerNetwork net = new MultiLayerNetwork(conf);
         net.init();

+Note that above, we also have a more complex (but versatile) [computation graph api](http://deeplearning4j.org/compgraph) for those familiar with other frameworks.

+Also of note here is the builder pattern being used.
+Since java doesn't have key word args, the fluent builder pattern is known as a best practice in java land due to the complimenting tools such as intellij for handling code completion.
+Despite its verbose nature, its also very easy to wrap in a more concise language such as clojure or scala.

 Then we tell Spark how to perform parameter averaging:

         //Create Spark multi layer network from configuration